tendermint/spec/spec/blockchain/blockchain.md

 ## Commit

-Commit is a simple wrapper for a list of commit signatures, with one for each validator.
+Commit is a simple wrapper for a list of signatures, with one for each validator.
 It also contains the relevant BlockID, height and round:

 ```go